AmirMahdi-for/tlyn/README.md

 4.Caching: Caches Composer dependencies to speed up subsequent builds.

-5.Tests: Runs PHPUnit tests to ensure that the application works as expected.
+5.Tests: Runs tests to ensure that the application works as expected.

 This ensures continuous integration for consistent and reliable builds

 ---